 With home sellers receiving a median 100.9% of asking price in sale price (up 0.9% year-over-year), the negotiating opportunity for home buyers in Indian Land was negligible in November 2021.

 Want to know what this would mean for your family if you decide to buy or sell an Indian Land area home?

 If you’re thinking about selling your Indian Land area home, let’s get together and discuss the supply conditions in Indian Land neighborhoods and how we can assist you in gaining access to buyers who area ready, willing, and able to buy now.

 Contact me if you’d like to receive our Neighborhood Analyzer Report on a monthly basis so you can keep track of home sales activity in your neighborhood.

 Note: If you don’t see your subdivision or complex, or the data looks incomplete, it’s because there weren’t enough properties sold in a given year.

-If you’re considering selling or purchasing a home in Indian Land or anywhere in the Charlotte metro area, I’d love an opportunity to earn your business, to exceed your expectations, and to show you why experience matters and how:
+If you’re considering selling or purchasing a home in Indian Land or anywhere in the Greater Charlotte area, I’d love an opportunity to earn your business, to exceed your expectations, and to show you why experience matters and how: